 28 April 2017

-This bill would let transgender people apply to the Registrar of Companies in England and Wales for their documents showing a name change to be treated as protected information under the Gender Recognition Act 2004.
-It aims to protect their privacy in official records and reduce unnecessary disclosure of gender history.
-It also includes related provisions to align company documentation with existing protections.
+This bill would let transgender people apply to the registrar of companies in England and Wales to treat documents about their name change as protected information under the Gender Recognition Act 2004, limiting public disclosure in company records.
+It also includes related provisions to support this protection.

 Generated 21 February 2026